 This is typically used to clear the soccer ball from a cross/corner or a long ball.
 The purpose of this header is to get as much height and trajectory on the ball to clear it away from your goal.

-Similar to the attacking header the jumped must be timed as it would usually be contested with an attacker, jump too early and you can miss the ball, jump too late and the attacker would have won the header.
+Similar to the attacking header the jump must be timed as it would usually be contested with an attacker, jump too early and you can miss the ball, jump too late and the attacker would have won the header.

 Defensive Header Soccer game